Austria says army will help impose tougher border checks

 A backlog of people at German border checks meant rail service from Salzburg to the southern German city of Munich was interrupted, the Austrian rail operator OeBB said later.

-By contrast, on Austria's eastern flank, thousands of people pouring in from Hungary spilled onto a motorway running through the border, forcing the police to close it.
+By contrast, on Austria's eastern flank, thousands of people pouring in from Hungary spilled onto a motorway running through the border, forcing the police to close it, a spokesman said.

 TENTS AND CAR PARKS